-I'm interning at The Herald for the next six months in the quaint little town of Jasper, IN.
-Tucked between forests and farmlands, life moves a little more slowly which gives me time to enjoy the subtle moments.
-I'm excited to see what opportunities unfold as I learn more about the community here.
+I'm interning at The Herald for the next six months in a little town called Jasper, IN.
+Life moves a little more slowly here, but I'm excited to see what opportunities unfold as I learn more about the community.

 My time in Flint has come to an end.
 Flint found its way into my heart through the warm laughs, shy smiles and strong voices that I encountered there.
 Every day I witnessed the resilience of this community and the love of its people.
 They found ways to encourage one another in the midst of difficulty and they welcomed me to be a small part by sharing their stories.
 It was hard to leave that vibrant community, but Flint will always be close to my heart.